Lysine—pyruvate 6-transaminase

-Thus, the two substrates of this enzyme are L-lysine and pyruvate, whereas its two products are L-2-aminoadipate 6-semialdehyde and L-alanine.
+The two substrates of this enzyme characterised from Pichia guilliermondii are L-lysine and pyruvic acid.
+Its products are L-allysine and L-alanine.
+This is the first step in the breakdown of lysine in this yeast.

-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+This enzyme is a transferase, specifically a transaminase, which transfer nitrogenous groups.
 The systematic name of this enzyme class is L-lysine:pyruvate aminotransferase.
 Other names in common use include lysine-pyruvate aminotransferase, and Lys-AT.